 Have you ever wondered if it's okay to eat candy after the expiration date?
 Do those "best by" dates really mean anything?
+Does Candy actually go bad?
 As it turns out, the answer is yes - you can definitely eat candy after the expiration date.
 In this blog post, we'll discuss why best by dates are just guidelines, and what you should do if you have candy that has passed its expiration date.

 We'll also provide some tips for keeping your candy fresh for as long as possible.
 Enjoy!

 Does Candy Expire?